Web3-Pi/docs/docs/use-cases/solo-staking/index.md

     Please ensure that the address is correct, you have proper access rights to it, and that you are connected to the correct network (mainnet/holesky/hoodi).

+!!! danger "CRITICAL DEPOSIT TIMING"

+    **DO NOT MAKE THE 32 ETH DEPOSIT UNTIL ALL OF THE FOLLOWING CONDITIONS ARE MET:**

+    1. Geth is fully synchronized.
+    2. Nimbus is fully synchronized.
+    3. Both services (`w3p_geth`, `w3p_nimbus-beacon`) have been running stably for several hours.
+    4. Nimbus logs show that your validator keys are recognized (e.g., `Local validator attached`).

+    **Making the deposit before the node is fully synced and ready will result in inactivity penalties.**

+    However, you will still need to wait in the activation queue after making the deposit.
+The length of this queue depends on the number of new validators joining - sometimes it takes days, giving enough time to finish syncing the node, but other times it may be only hours, leaving little room for synchronization.

 ![](../../img/solo-staking/confirm_deposit.png "Confirm the deposit transaction.")

 After the transaction is sent and processed by the blockchain, you'll get the final confirmation